Reserving capacity (PARCA and CAM)

 An important aspect of the PARCA arrangement is that it helps the customer and National Grid to progress their own projects in parallel.
 It also assures the customer that capacity has been reserved with the option to buy it later.
 The financial commitment to the capacity (allocation of capacity) itself is required only once the customer and National Grid are relatively sure that their projects will go ahead.

 The connection and capacity processes are separate, but they can become dependent on each other.
 To prevent stranded capacity, we won't allocate reserved capacity if a new or modified connection is required, unless a full connection offer (FCO) has been reached and accepted.
-Typically, it can take around 12 months to receive and sign an FCO, so the A2O process (if required) needs to be started at least 12 months before the capacity allocation date defined in the PARCA contract.
+Typically, it can take between 6-12 months to receive and sign an FCO, so the A2O process (if required) needs to be started at least 12 months before the capacity allocation date defined in the PARCA contract.

 The timescales associated with the PARCA process may be up to seven years from application to the physical build of any capacity where required, depending on project timescales and our delivery of the capacity.